Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

-Provides supporting notes to the published 1:250 000 scale geological mapsheet series, including summaries of the geology, stratigraphy and tectonics.
-Price includes a copy of published map.
 The CHOWILLA 1:250 000 map area lies in the northwestern part of the Murray Basin, between latitudes 33° and 34°S and longitudes 139°30 and 141°E. Its eastern boundary is the South Australia/New South Wales border.
 The area includes portions of the counties of Burra, Eyre, Hamley, Kimberley, and Young.
 The entire map area is divided into a number of medium-sized sheep stations.
 Several of these stations (Canopus, Hypurna, Morgan Vale, and part of Oakbank) have been recently formed into the Danggali Conservation Park covering an area of about 2 500 sq. km.
 The nearest towns are Morgan and Renmark, 3 and 19 km south of the southern boundary of CHOWILLA respectively.

 Coober Pedy - Explanatory Notes